tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Melee Weapon

 You always know when any nearby creature you can see (including your allies) is vulnerable.
-Once-per-day when you or an ally scores a critical hit against a vulnerable enemy, that attack deals triple damage instead of double.
+Once-per-full recovery when you or an ally scores a critical hit against a vulnerable enemy, that attack deals triple damage instead of double.

 **Quirk:** Exploits emotional vulnerabilities.